 An uppercase character that begins a password does not count toward the number of character classes used.
 A number that ends a password does not count toward the number of character classes used.

 The following password candidates illustrate potential passwords if the option is set as follows.

-With this setting, passwords with one or two character classes and pass phases are not allowed, because the first three items are disabled.
+With this setting, passwords with one or two character classes and pass phrases are not allowed, because the first three items are disabled.
 Passwords from three- and four-character classes require seven characters.
-See the pam_passwdqc manpage for details.
+See the pam_passwdqc man page for details.